Author Custom Breakpoints With defineMediaQuery() and Reuse Them Across Every Typed React Component

 import { styled } from "@salty-css/react/styled"; export const ResponsiveBox = styled("div", { base: { padding: "{spacing.large}", display: "grid", gridTemplateColumns: "1fr 1fr", gap: "{spacing.medium}", // Use media queries as properties prefixed with '@' "@mediumDesktopDown": { gridTemplateColumns: "1fr", gap: "{spacing.small}", }, // For small screens, adjust padding further "@largeMobileDown": { padding: "{spacing.medium}", }, // Even smaller screens "@smallMobileDown": { padding: "{spacing.small}", }, }, });

-prefix in your styles.
+The media queries can be referenced directly by name with the @ prefix in your styles.
 This creates cleaner, more maintainable code compared to inline media queries.

 Real-world Usage Example